compiledpanda/handbook/cicd/index.md

 When deploying code that backs a web app and/or API, the actual version information is for reference or internal use only.
 There is no information within semver that the using party needs to know.
 The API contract itself handles versioning, and a web app does not gain anything by using semver over a release notes page.
 And what does a sever minor version bump even mean in a web app?
 Based on this it typically isn't worth the rigamorole of trying to do wemver, especially if you are continuiously deploying when changes hit master.
 It just adds complexity to the SDLC process (calculating/setting/tracking/incrementing the version) for the App/API without any major advantages.
 As such, use either the git has of the commit directly (`a5ad1258...`, either first 7 chars or the entire hash) since it provides the ability to know the exact code deployed by referencing git (the source of truth), or a combination of the git hash and build date (`2023-01-01-a5ad1258...`) to allow DevSecOps to easily see the build date and to also get a reference to the exact code.

 ## Workflows
+The following workflows provide a basic CI/CD system for Web Apps and APIs.

 ### On PR
 ![API On PR](./img/api-on-pr.png)